shadowwill/Reinforcement-learning-in-portfolio-management-/README.md

 ## Introduction

 Motivated by "A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem" by [Jiang et. al. 2017](https://arxiv.org/abs/1706.10059) [1].
 In this project:
-+ Implement two state-of-art continous deep reinforcement learning algorithms, Deep Deterministic Policy Gradient (DDPG) and Proximal Policy Optimization(PPO) in portfolio management.
++ Implement two state-of-art continuous deep reinforcement learning algorithms, Deep Deterministic Policy Gradient (DDPG) and Proximal Policy Optimization (PPO) in portfolio management.
-+ Experiments on different settings, such as changing learning rates, optimizers, neutral network structures, China/America Stock data, initializers, noise, features to figure out their influence on the RL agents' performance(cumulative return).
++ Experiments on different settings, such as changing learning rates, optimizers, neutral network structures, China/America Stock data, initializers, noise, features to figure out their influence on the RL agents' performance (cumulative return).
 ## Using the environment

 The environment provides supports for easily testing different reinforcement learning in portfolio management.